nexmo-se/nodejs-video-audioconnector-two-way-deepgram-google-translate/README.md

 ### **Starting a Session**

-1. Navigate to `http://localhost:3000` (or your domain)
+1. Navigate to `http://localhost:3002` (or your public ngrok url: http://NGROK_URL)
 2. A new video session will be created automatically
-3. Copy the join link to invite other participants
+3. Copy the join link to invite 2nd participant

 ### **Enabling Translation**